stub42/layer-snap/README.md

 * jailmode (bool) - Override a snap's request for non-enforcing security
 * revision (str) - Install the given revision of a snap.
 Has no effect if the snap is being installed from a Juju resource.
-* force_dangerous (bool) - Install the snap even if it is unverified and could be dangerous.
+* dangerous (bool) - Install the snap even if it is unverified and could be dangerous.
 Implicitly set if the snap is being installed from a Juju resource.

 The other key is `connect`, which declares the `snap connect` commands to run to connect the snap's plugs to suitable slots.
 Each entry is a